material-motion/material-motion/concepts/patterns.md

     # Reusing an Expectation on a second target
     target2.addExpectation(draggable)

 `target` is now expected to be directly manipulable.
 The target is also expected to spring back to the given x,y coordinate.
+Whether this happens on release or whether the target is constantly being pulled back is up to the system.

 `target2` is simply expected to be draggable.